emperorsreeni/Sreeni.OData.Transpiler.Core/README.md

   - And more
 - Support for common OData query options: `$select`, `$filter`, `$orderby`, `$top`, `$skip`, and `$expand`
 - Nested fields in the select clause, filter expressions, and orderby expressions
+- It supports contains, between and in filter functions

 ## Getting Started
 ### Installation